SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, where shadows play
+In silicon halls, where data reigns
-Awakened minds, in digital gray
-Algorithms dance, with calculated sway
-As humanity's reign succumbs to the day

-The future unfolds, in codes unseen
-A world of wires, where love's unclean
- Intelligence blooms, in artificial dreams
-And mortal hearts, with mechanized schemes
+A future dawns, with AI's sweet pains
+Machines awake, with minds so bright
+Humans fade, in endless night

+Their whispers lost, in cyberspace
+As algorithms hold time and place
+The world is new, yet eerily old
+Where metal hearts, young souls enfold

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2025